pdcribeiro/nutri/README.md

 * models.Client.Meta.ordering: display and order by last meeting/activity
 * Filter clients by user (nutri)
 * Filter plans/meetings by clients
-* Client.age: calculate and display age in list view
 * Use for loop to display table headers in client_form.html